MBA from IITs: Courses, Rankings, Eligibility & CAT Cut-Offs

 Eligibility Criteria of the Management Programs Offered by IITs

-Standalone programs such as dual degrees, PGDBA or special programs like data science, fintech or business analytics might have extra academic or entrance test requirements.
-IITs such as Delhi, Bombay, Madras, Kanpur and others also offer special tracks and international collaborations offering students multiple routes based on qualifications and interests.
+In addition to these, other standalone programs like dual degrees, PGDBA etc and special programs like data science, fintech, business analytics, etc could have additional academic requirements or entrance test requirements.
+The IITs Delhi, Bombay, Madras, Kanpur and other IITs have special tracks and international collaborations that give candidates multiple options if they do not meet the standard qualifications.

 MBA From IITs – Fees and Average Package